vincenzoiovino/LoI.SmartContracts/README.md

 Only users with such emails can cast votes for proposals.
 Moreover, the content of a proposal is encrypted: only owners of emails that end in `@domain.com` can read the proposal.

 ### How to Test it
-We assume the reader familiar with the basic `LoI` commands [here](https://github.com/aragonzkresearch/leagueofidentity).
+We assume the reader familiar with the basic `LoI` commands described [here](https://github.com/aragonzkresearch/leagueofidentity).

 #### Initialize the contract
 The contract [`LoI_DAO_GoogleOrg.sol`](https://github.com/vincenzoiovino/LoI.SmartContracts/blob/main/src/LoI_DAO_GoogleOrg.sol) must be initialized with two parameters: `mpk` and `domain`.